An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Loop Hamiltonian dynamics

 In the dual basis, the magnetic part of the Hamiltonian $H_B$ is the simplest, as $\text{Tr}\;U_P=\text{Tr}\;W_{\bm{n}}$ in terms of the plaquette operators, where the plaquettes $P$ are related to the sites $\bm{n}=\bm{A, B, C, D}$ as indicated in Fig. \ref{basic_CT + plaquette_changeofvars}(b).
 The independent loops are $W_{\bm{A},\bm{B},\bm{C}}$, while for the remaining site $\bm{n}=\bm{D}$ we have the relation

 due to the topology of the torus.
 The magnetic contribution is then

 where $\bm{n}$ runs over the independent plaquettes.
-All terms in the magnetic contribution turn out to be non-interacting, except for plaquette $W_{\bm{D}}$, as expected from the dualization procedure on the minimal torus \cite{Kaplan-Stryker}.
+All terms in the magnetic contribution turn out to be noninteracting, except for plaquette $W_{\bm{D}}$, as expected from the dualization procedure on the minimal torus \cite{Kaplan-Stryker}.

 On the other hand, the electric term is now describing interactions and can be obtained by the squares of the inverse relations for the electric fields.
 In doing this operation, we take advantage of the property